 If a person has been bitten by a rabid animal or exposed to infected tissue or saliva, it is very important to see a healthcare provider right away.
 The provider will figure out what treatment is needed.

 Petting or handling a rabid animal is not considered an exposure.
 Having contact with infected urine, blood, or stool is also not considered an exposure.
 Environmental factors such as temperature and sunlight affect how fast the virus will become inactive.
 The rabies virus can’t be spread when it dries out and when it is exposed to sunlight.
 Always contact your provider to figure out your exposure risk and if treatment is needed.

 The time between your exposure to rabies and when the first symptoms appear (incubation period) can range from 5 days to more than a year.
 But the average is about 2 months.
 Symptoms may include:

 Rabies: Stage 2

-Vague symptoms may include, fever, headache, ill feeling, less appetite, or vomiting
+Vague symptoms may include fever, headache, general discomfort (malaise), decreased appetite, or vomiting

 Pain, itching, or numbness and tingling at the site of the wound